libgit2/libgit2/docs/relase.md

 This is the same as a maintenance release, except that the fix itself will most likely be developed in a private repository and will only be visible to a select group of people until the release.

 Everything else remains the same.
 Occasionally we might opt to backport a security fix to the previous series, based on how recently we started the new series and how serious the issue is.

+## Updating documentation

+We use docurium to generate our documentation.
+It is a tool written in ruby which leverages libclang's documentation parser.
+Install docurium

+    gem install docurium

+and run it against our description file with the tip of master checked out.

+    cm doc api.docurium

+It will start up a few proceses and write out the results as a new commit onto the `gh-pages` branch.
+That can be pushed to GitHub to update what will show up on our documentation reference site.